 We operate as a partnership for federal income tax purposes.
 This allows us to pass through our income and deductions to our partners.
 We believe that we have been and are properly treated as a partnership for federal income tax purposes.
 However, the Internal Revenue Service, or IRS, could challenge our partnership status and we could fail to qualify as a partnership for past years as well as future years.
 Qualification as a partnership involves the application of highly technical and complex provisions of the Internal Revenue Code of 1986, as amended.
 For example, a publicly traded partnership is generally taxable as a corporation unless 90% or more of its gross income is "qualifying" income, which includes interest, dividends, real property rents, gains from the sale or other disposition of real property, gain from the sale or other disposition of capital assets held for the production of interest or dividends, and certain other items.
 We believe that in all prior years of our existence at least 90% of our gross income was qualifying income and we intend to structure our business in a manner such that at least 90% of our gross income will constitute qualifying income this year and in the future.
 However, there can be no assurance that such structuring will be effective in all events to avoid the receipt of more than 10% of non-qualifying income.
-If less than 90% of our gross income constitutes qualifying income, we may be subject to corporate tax on our net income at regular corporate tax rates.
-Further, if less than 90% of our gross income constituted qualifying income for past years, we may be subject to corporate level tax plus interest and possibly penalties.
-In addition, if we register under the Investment Company Act of 1940, it is likely that we would be treated as a corporation for U.S. federal income tax purposes and subject to corporate tax on our net income at regular corporate tax rates.
-The cost of paying federal and possibly state income tax, either for past years or going forward, would be a s
+If less than 90% of our gross income constituted qualifying income, we may be subject to corporate tax rates.
+Further, if less than 90% of our gross income constituted qualifying income the regular corporate level tax plus interest and possibly penalties.
+In addition, if we register under the Investment Company Act of 1940, it is likely that we would be treated as a corporation for U.S. federal income tax purposes and subject to corporate tax rates.
+The cost of paying federal and possibly state income tax, either for past years or going forward, would be a significant liability and would reduce our funds available to make interest and principal payments on the notes.